Hassanamisco Nipmuc: Cisco Homestead

 The Cisco Homestead is the central building of the Hassanamisco Reservation and is currently being restored by members of the tribe.
 Approximately 150 years ago the building was named after the Cisco family, but it had been standing long before it had received its name, having been built in 1801.
 It is thought that the Cisco Homestead is the oldest timber-framed building that is still used by Native Americans to this day.
-To the Hassanamisco Nipmuc people, the homestead and the reservation land are reminders of all of the struggles that the people have overcome and are symbols of hope that they will survive in the future.
-Having a historic building on Nipmuc land has helped in ensuring that the reservation land will not be sold to those who are not in the Nipmuc tribe.
-Through money given by the Grafton Community Preservation Committee, restorations on the homestead were able to be made.